darkone23/meatspace-chat-ansible/README.md

 ### Deploying over SSH

+It's also possible to deploy directly to an existing ubuntu server over SSH.

 **warning, this will install packages and configuration at the system level, don't do this unless you know what you are doing**

 Create a file named `hosts` with the contents: